Joint Rent Group - 2025 Minutes

 Void Budget and Performance Monitoring – Template

-Stefan went through current void template which had been updated with Q4 figures and discussed what lines could be removed and what want focus on.
-Void rent loss budget been reduced to £700K for 2025/26 which will be very challenging but Peter is tasking staff with delivering and will be closely monitored internally.
+Stefan went through the current void template which had been updated with Q4 figures and discussed what lines could be removed and what to focus on.
+Void rent loss budget has been reduced to £700K for 2025/26 which will be very challenging, but Peter is tasking staff with delivering and it will be closely monitored internally.

-For Q4 overspend in capital costs to bring up to relet standard but less on revenue spend so an overall saving.
-Average spend has reduced to £7977 so more voids worked on for less money.
-For new void template, agreed to get tenant satisfaction figures back on template to see if saving are efficiencies and not reducing work standards that new tenants are less satisfied with.
+For Q4 overspend in capital costs to bring up to relet standard but less on revenue spend, there was an overall saving.
+Average spend has reduced to £7,977 so more voids worked on for less money.
+For the new void template, it was agreed to get tenant satisfaction figures back on the template to see if savings are efficiencies and not reducing work standards that new tenants are less satisfied with.

-Stefan explained the definition of ‘average relet days’ and means that can discount certain void periods if due to major works etc. In terms of reporting performance, can reduce your average relet days but in terms of budget monitoring is a bit misleading as is still rent loss though can still use for benchmarking as all landlords use the same definition.
+Stefan explained the definition of ‘average relet days’, which means certain void periods can be discounted if due to major works etc. In terms of reporting performance, this can reduce average relet days but for budget monitoring it is a bit misleading as it still reflects rent loss, though it can still be used for benchmarking as all landlords use the same definition.

 Stefan will make changes to the template discussed.
-Jane will issue out with the minutes and tenants to review and any further changes can be taken on board before the next full JRG.
+Jane will issue it with the minutes and tenants to review; any further changes can be taken on board before the next full JRG.

 Capital Programme Monitoring

-JRG104-a new Capital Plan template being developed and was shared on screen.
-Been populated with baseline figures for 2025/26 programme.
-Tenants liked the layout and will be easier to see progress throughout the year rather than a set snapshot as will give the installs for each month so will be able to monitor in real time.
+JRG104 – a new Capital Plan template is being developed and was shared on screen.
+It has been populated with baseline figures for the 2025/26 programme.
+Tenants liked the layout, which will make it easier to see progress throughout the year rather than a single snapshot, as it will give the installs for each month to monitor in real time.

-Big spreadsheet but Stefan will get it redone as a separate sheet for each programme to make it printable but can also decide which capital programmes to monitor rather than them all.
+Big spreadsheet, but Stefan will get it redone as a separate sheet for each programme to make it printable and allow focus on selected capital programmes.

-Stefan also confirmed that instead of slippage being automatically added onto each budget line, work been done looking at unspent budgets and looked at capital plans to reprofile spend to be spread over future years.
-Is more realistic in terms of being able to deliver as even if budget is there, don’t have any increase in labour to do the work.
-Has also made some savings which will help reduce HRA borrowing costs.
+Stefan also confirmed that instead of slippage being automatically added onto each budget line, work has been done looking at unspent budgets and reviewing capital plans to reprofile spend to be spread over future years.
+This is more realistic in terms of delivery as even if the budget is there, there is no increase in labour to do the work.
+Some savings have also been made, which will help reduce HRA borrowing costs.

-Original template been updated with the P12 figures and discussed on screen – Jane to circulate a paper copy with the minutes.
+The original template has been updated with the P12 figures and discussed on screen – Jane to circulate a paper copy with the minutes.

 Date of Next Meetings